 Experts recommend that users only access financial sites and other sensitive sites directly through a main page or other verified avenue in order to avoid being cheated by a spoof website.
 According to the FTC, over 96% of companies operating today suffer from domain spoofing attacks in one form or another.
 Therefore, having the right solutions in place to protect against the possibility of an attack is a necessity for any person or business.

-Barracuda Sentinel helps protect your brand by stopping domain spoofing and unauthorized activity.
+Barracuda Domain Fraud Protection helps protect your brand by stopping domain spoofing and unauthorized activity.
 It offers an intuitive wizard to help you set up DMARC (Domain-based Message Authentication Reporting & Conformance) for unmatched protection.

-Using advanced threat-protection techniques like Mail Protocol (SMTP) Checking, Sender Spoof Protection, and Domain Keys (DKIM) Inspection, the Barracuda Email Security Gateway is well suited for protection against Domain Spoofing attacks.
+Using advanced threat-protection techniques like Mail Protocol (SMTP) Checking, Sender Spoof Protection, and Domain Keys (DKIM) Inspection, the Barracuda Email Protection is well suited for protection against Domain Spoofing attacks.

 Do you have more questions about Domain Spoofing?
 Contact us today.